ranaS25/NotesShare/README.md

+# Notes Share
-- project is for taking notes Quickly
+ - create yuor notes Quickly and share it with others.